Teenage Nudist Movie Reviewed

 Review Of My Daughter the Teenage Nudist Documentary

 Teenage Nudist – Tweets and Facebook shares hit the online walls like graffiti on a billboard about a Channel 4 video called “My Daughter the Teenage Nudist”, a nudist documentary film carrying a message about body acceptance, well more so the message within the message.

-The movie title suggests this film would primarily be about a teenage nudist; however, it is in fact about a journey to recruit more young people into nudism.
+The movie title suggests this film would primarily be about a teenage nudist.
+That said, it is in fact about a journey to recruit more young people and teenagers into nudism.
 Mollie and Alex and Daryl “who are part of a growing group of teens and twenty-something’s embracing the world of public nudity and social nakedity – a contemporary phenomenon that’s been driven by social networking sites such as Facebook as well as niche websites like “Naked Vegan Cooking”.

 They are on a quest to normalize social nudity, question the media’s obsession with the body beautiful and encourage other teenagers and young people to liberate themselves by simply going naked – in the streets, in cafes or at art shows.”

 This film starts off with Mollie, 18 year old teenage girl in the title.
 Mollie is shown riding her bike during The London World Naked Bike Ride just after learning of social nudity by randomly googling World Naked Bike Ride which is a worldwide public protest against CO2 emissions.
 Her mother conveys that she is less thrilled about her teenage daughter parading herself naked through the streets of London no more so than her posting her bits on Facebook after collecting footage of herself and her friends.
 For Molly, the WNBR was the doorway that led the way into this world of naturist freedom which is actually the case for most others.
 That said, Mollie later on reveals that she does not want to be a full on nudist teenager and is quite happy just being socially nude with herself and her friends.